Updated – Dec 2022

 The Company has been able to maintain presence across diversified verticals and has a solid execution track record, which has aided it to build scale.
 TCS has demonstrated the ability to structure and execute large scale projects globally, enabling it to continually garner market share over its competitors in the past five fiscals.

 Company has a large, diversified and growing client base with meaningful incremental addition of clients in the above USD 20 million, USD 50 million and USD 100 million buckets from previous fiscals and its superior execution ability has resulted in high repeat business which provides stability to the revenue stream.
-Financial profile of the company remains robust which is reflected in high operating profitability of 27.67%, strong capital structure and robust liquidity position in the form of a strong cash as of Q4FY22.
-Company’ attrition rate in IT services has spiked due to the supply side issues and was 17.4% as of Q3 FY22 which is the lowest in the industry.
+Financial profile of the company remains robust which is reflected in high operating profitability of 24%, strong capital structure and robust liquidity position in the form of a strong cash and equivalents balance of Rs.
+5,834 Cr as of Q2FY23.
+Company’ attrition rate in IT services was 21.5% as of Q2FY23 which is the lowest in the industry.

 Companies across the globe are spending more on initiatives built around digital technologies to drive business outcomes and this has slowed down revenue growth of IT players from traditional outsourcing businesses.
 TCS has a high concentration of revenues from the BFSI (almost one-third of revenues) segment, although the same is mitigated by its established relationship with clients as well as deep domain knowledge.
 However, this still remains a key risk for the company.